Soaring ER use adds more pain to health costs

 "The ER has become increasingly important as a place where people go for acute unscheduled care," Michael Lee, an assistant professor of emergency medicine at Brown University's Warren Alpert Medical School, toldBusiness Insider.
 "However, there has been little rigorous analysis of its cost structure."

-new study by Rand finds emergency departments take about half of all hospital admissions nationwide.
+A new study by Rand finds emergency departments take about half of all hospital admissions nationwide.
 Inpatient admissions and treatment make up 31% of all national health care spending, which means emergency departments can have a major impact on determining overall costs.

-"Use of hospital emergency departments is growing faster than the use of other parts of the American medical system," Dr. Art Kellerman, a senior researcher at Rand and the study's senior author, said in a press statement
+"Use of hospital emergency departments is growing faster than the use of other parts of the American medical system," Dr. Art Kellerman, a senior researcher at Rand and the study's senior author, said in a press statement.

 "While more can be done to reduce the number of unnecessary visits to emergency rooms, our research suggests emergency rooms can play a key role in limiting growth of preventable hospital admissions."